breakin/snestistics/docs/tutorial-1.md

           ; label_80E90C [X=0016]
 ~~~~~~~~~~~~~~~~

-We can see that in this unknown code starting at _label_80E744_ there is a jump to the indirect address located in RAM-memory plus the X register.
-It would be hard to guess where this jump goes so debugging in an emulator might be the best chance.
-But since we already emulated it we know where the jump went in our emulated session.
+We can see that in this unknown code starting at _label_80E744_ there is a jump to the indirect address located in ROM location `$80E750` plus the X register.
+Instead of needing to look up those pointers in a hex editor, snestistics outputs a list of all addresses jumped to in our emulated session.

 Where does the program "start"?
 -------------------------------